MicrosoftDocs/learn/learn-pr/wwl-mba/azure-in-action/includes/1-module-overview.md

 In this module, you will:

-- Review a lift and shift migration demo using Azure Migrate.
+- Review an application server lift and shift migration demo using Azure Migrate.

 - Watch a demo that shows how to modernize an application using Azure Logic Apps.